March 2022

 The Game Called Climate

 The premise is that the climate crisis is real, but the solution is costly because it requires developing new technologies.
-If neither the country MY nor the rest makes no attempt to invest, the game ends in total calamity: {(MY:-10), (RE:-10)}.
-On the other hand, if country MY remains a passive free-rider and the rest of the world does the job, the former get the maximum benefit (MY:12).
+If neither the country MY nor the rest makes any attempt to invest, the game ends in total calamity: {(MY:-10), (RE:-10)}.
+On the other hand, if country MY remains a passive free-rider and the rest of the world does the job, the former gets the maximum benefit (MY:12).
 On the other hand, if country MY makes all the effort, the payoff will be (MY:-15) in great losses for them.
 Finally, if everybody cooperates according to their respective capacities, all of them will benefit {(MY:10),(RE:10)}.
 The payoff matrix is

 Country MY